mgzrobles/trailing_slash/README.md

 Configuration
 -------------
-1. For configurate the module go to /admin/config/trailing-slash/settings
+1. To configure the module go to /admin/config/trailing-slash/settings
 2. Field:

 REQUIREMENTS